Skip to content

 First, should your policy talk about the act of cleaning, or the state of being clean?
 Notice the difference:

-• Each restroom must be clean.
+- Each restroom must be cleaned at least hourly.

 I prefer to completely separate the Policy ("must be clean") from any description of HOW it is accomplished.
 If you're working the graveyard shift and nobody has used the restroom in three hours, do you still need to clean it three times?
 Probably not.
 Should you walk through and verify it hourly?
 Probably yes -- someone could have used it messily without your awareness.